iTwin/viewer/NextVersion.md

 #### Authentication

 Authentication has been greatly simplified.
 Previously the `authConfig` prop in the `<Viewer />` component would accept a few different options, you could pass in your own AuthClient or config and we'd create one for you.
-We will no longer create an AuthClient for you, as that should be the responisibility of the App, not the Viewer.
+We will no longer create an AuthClient for you, as that should be the responsibility of the App, not the Viewer.
 Instead, you need to provide your own AuthClient that implements a simpler interface.

 ```tsx
 interface ViewerAuthorizationClient {